-This element provides a baseline assessment of the Town of Shelby's current housing stock.
-Following these conditions analyses are a series of goals, objectives, and recommendations which have been developed to increase, enhance, or sustain the housing stock in the town.
+This element provides a baseline assessment of the Town of Shelby's current housing stock including analyses of current conditions.
+The following is a series of goals, objectives, and recommendations which have been developed to increase, enhance, or sustain the housing stock in the town.